rust-lang/rust/README.md

 [mutex_atomic](https://github.com/Manishearth/rust-clippy/wiki#mutex_atomic)                                         | warn    | using a Mutex where an atomic value could be used instead
 [mutex_integer](https://github.com/Manishearth/rust-clippy/wiki#mutex_integer)                                       | allow   | using a Mutex for an integer type
 [needless_bool](https://github.com/Manishearth/rust-clippy/wiki#needless_bool)                                       | warn    | if-statements with plain booleans in the then- and else-clause, e.g. `if p { true } else { false }`
+[needless_borrow](https://github.com/Manishearth/rust-clippy/wiki#needless_borrow)                                   | warn    | taking a reference that is going to be automatically dereferenced
 [needless_lifetimes](https://github.com/Manishearth/rust-clippy/wiki#needless_lifetimes)                             | warn    | using explicit lifetimes for references in function arguments when elision rules would allow omitting them
 [needless_range_loop](https://github.com/Manishearth/rust-clippy/wiki#needless_range_loop)                           | warn    | for-looping over a range of indices where an iterator over items would do
 [needless_return](https://github.com/Manishearth/rust-clippy/wiki#needless_return)                                   | warn    | using a return statement like `return expr;` where an expression would suffice